fulopjoz/protein_mutator_analyzer/README.md

 # Protein Sequence Modification and Analysis

-This script allows users to replace a specified percentage of amino acids in a given protein sequence with others that are part of the same chemical group.
-This is done while ensuring that the resulting sequence's isoelectric point (pI) and molecular weight do not deviate significantly from the original values.
-The script also provides various analyses of the original and modified sequences, including their molecular weight, isoelectric point, aromaticity, instability index, GRAVY (Grand Average of Hydropathy), and charge at pH 7.
+This Python script is a bioinformatics tool that performs sequence mutation and analysis on a given protein sequence.
+It uses various parameters related to amino acid properties, such as hydrophilicity, charge, pKa values, and solubility, to perform mutations while trying to maintain important characteristics of the original sequence.
+Additionally, it analyzes the impact of these mutations on properties such as molecular weight, isoelectric point (pI), aromaticity, instability index, GRAVY (grand average of hydropathy), and charge at pH 7.

 This script utilizes the Biopython library, particularly the `ProteinAnalysis` module.

-## Dependencies
+## Requirements

 This project has the following dependencies: